Hattytown Tales: International broadcast

 In the United States, Hattytown Tales was also often featured during the television programme Pinwheel on Nickelodeon.

 Home releases

 VHS

 On 17 July 1995, Castle Communications released three videos with five episodes on each one.
 The copyright year on the back cover and the label is mistakenly printed as 1981 even though all 13 Series 1 episodes of Hattytown Tales were broadcast on ATV in 1969 and the first two Series 2 episodes of Hattytown Tales were broadcast on ATV in 1970.

-On 14 May 2001, Contender Entertainment Group released a single video it with the first three episodes on it in its 'kult kidz' range of classic children's shows from the 1960s, 1970s and 1980s that were released on video.
+On 14 May 2001, Contender Entertainment Group released a single video with the first three episodes as part of the company's 'kult kidz' range of classic British children's shows from the 1960s, 1970s and 1980s that were released on video.